-But most of us have worked jobs that we passionately hated.
+But many of us have already worked jobs that we passionately hated.
 So I guess you don’t want your blog to be one more of those jobs, right?

-From experience, I know it’s very difficult to commit to writing for niches that you don’t find interesting, genuinely hate or damage your mental health, even if you are well-educated in those fields and make good money doing so.
+From experience, I know it’s very difficult to commit to writing for niches that you don’t find interesting, genuinely hate, or damage your mental health, even if you are well-educated in those fields and maybe make good money doing so.

 I’ve already sold two blogs for this very reason.

 So, if your current blog niche doesn’t inspire you any motivation, the best thing for you might be to switch your blog niche.
-Unless you can afford to hire freelance writers.
+Unless you can afford to hire freelance writers – if you can, you’ll be just fine.
 Otherwise, you will end up putting your blog on the sidelines and never be able to monetize it to its full potential, even if you are in a lucrative niche.